Eeysirhc/ergo-rpi/README.md

 ## systemd

-Ideally, your Ergo services runs in the background and automatically reboots in the event of an outage.
-The steps below detail how to setup this process for the node on your Raspberry Pi as an example.
+Ideally, your Ergo services run in the background and automatically reboots in the event of an outage.
+The steps below is one example on how to setup this process for the node on your Raspberry Pi.

 ### Create service